 Despite being a “new” college, its history dates back to 1868, when it was originally founded as the “Delegacy for Unattached Students.”
 The goal of this delegacy was to create a place that didn’t exclude people based on the high costs of college admissions.

-The college was then officially founded in 1962, and it is now nicknamed “St. Catz.”
+The college was officially founded in 1962, and it is now nicknamed “St. Catz.”

 St. Anne’s College

 St. Anne’s College has over 800 students, making it one of the largest colleges at Oxford.
-This college encapsulates many disciplines, including the arts, humanities, social sciences, and mathematics, as well as physical, life, and medical sciences.
+This college encapsulates many disciplines, including the arts, humanities, social sciences, mathematics, physical, life, and medical sciences.

 The college was founded in 1879 and has been distinguished as a comprehensive college at the University of Oxford since 1952.